7 Mistakes Ruining Your ADHD Notion Setup

 Treating your system as a static monument.
 Your business changes.
 Your brain’s interests change.
 If your Notion setup is too rigid, it becomes friction — and you’ll start working around it instead of with it.

 Build in weekly maintenance.
-Every Friday (or Monday — we don’t judge), take 15 minutes to ask: “What part of this was annoying this week?”
+Every Friday — or Monday, we don’t judge — take 15 minutes to ask: “What part of this was annoying this week?”
 If a view is cluttered, hide some columns.
 If a page is slow, archive old data.
-A system that doesn’t evolve with you is a system headed for the digital graveyard.
+An ADHD Notion setup that doesn’t evolve with you is a system headed for the digital graveyard.
 Simple is sustainable.

 Frequently Asked Questions